-Brand Relaunch Path To Brand Love
+Brand Relaunch To Build Brand Love

 Ben Franklin is the first to supposedly coin the phrase with adversity comes opportunity.
 And certainly today, we’re facing a lot of adversity.
 The associated opportunity is rethinking your company purpose, story and positioning.
 To tell and deliver a better brand story and to build more brand love.
 And a brand relaunch is one way to rekindle this love.

 Fundamental is that brand love begins from the inside out.
 Which means employee engagement is vital to spread that love further.
 But employees need to feel the love first, before they can share it with customers and prospects alike.

 We’re currently in the midst of a brand relaunch with one of our health and wellness clients.
 We’ve recast their brand story, voice, positioning, elevator pitch, messaging and tagline.
 Updated all of their design elements (including logo and website), conceived a new overarching creative approach and are refining their approach to marketing.
 So we’ll have rearchitected the entire brand experience.
 But now it’s time to unveil the new brand.
 Starting from the inside out.

 Brand Relaunch Tips To Build Brand Love

 While every organization is somewhat unique in its processes and learning practices, when it comes to a brand relaunch, there are some general tips that apply to all organizations across all industries.
 Here are six brand relaunch tips that will help you to first build brand engagement and brand love from the inside out.

 1. You never get a 2nd chance to make a powerful first impression